Amit (album): Background and development

-A-Mei said that this album is not only a breakthrough and leap forward in her musical style, but also a conceptual presentation of her personal ideas, giving her the opportunity to sing out her true feelings.
-She also hoped to use the new brand concept of "Amit" to complete her thinking on the essence of performance, starting from the music aspect.
-She also stated that the "Amit" persona in the album is actually 20 percent herself.
-Since the music in this album is full of experimental elements, the album also continues the avant-garde concept in A-Mei's styling, combining "surreal" clothing with installation art, hoping to subvert the public's original impression of A-Mei.
-A-Mei also positioned the "Amit" image in the album as a "new music consciousness brand" derived from the music brand "Zhang Huimei," so the album is also called "Amit Consciousness Album."
 As for the behind-the-scenes production team, the record company invited many musicians, including Sodagreen band lead singer Wu Qing-feng, music creator Andrew Chen, lyricist Daryl Yao, and A-Mei's manager Isaac Chen, to participate in the creation and production of the album.
 In addition, the album not only includes the songs that A-Mei composed under the name "Amit," but also includes the works of A-Mei's mother.